Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Traditional Logic

-Gua Sha means gently scraping until Sha, a temporary red appearance, rises to the surface.
-In traditional bodywork, this is seen as stagnant Heat and stuck Qi coming out of hiding.
-Along the neck and shoulders, the practice follows the body's upper pathways and invites lightness back to the head.
+Gua Sha is a traditional scraping practice that may bring a temporary red appearance to the surface.
+In Chinese bodywork language, this surface change is called Sha.
+In traditional bodywork, this is seen as stuck energy coming out of hiding.
+Along the neck and shoulders, the practice follows the body's natural pathways and invites a lighter feeling back to the head.

-Gua Sha is a gateway practice for the neck and shoulders.
-It sweeps the surface pathways, encourages stagnant Qi to move, and brings a lighter feeling to the bridge between body and mind.
+Gua Sha is a traditional practice for the neck and shoulders.
+It sweeps the surface pathways, helps stuck energy move, and brings a lighter feeling to the bridge between body and mind.

 What You Need